-As we learned from the last blog about Dr. Kalsi and his wife, Ise, they met at the University of Houston.
+As we learned from the last blog posting about Dr. Kalsi and his wife, Ise, they met at the University of Houston.
 Soon afterwards, they discovered a common interest in classical music.
 While Ise was exposed to classical music her entire life, Kalsi wasn’t introduced to western classical music until he immigrated to the United States.
-This blog is an interview with Kalsi and Ise about their love of classical music, and their devotion to the Houston Symphony, and other music events.
+This article is an interview with Kalsi and Ise about their love of classical music, and their devotion to the Houston Symphony, and other music events.

 1. How did you come to know and appreciate classical music?

 Ise: I have been listening to classical music as far back as I can remember.
 But actually going to a symphony and listening to it live didn’t begin until I was in college in Munster, a city in the Westphalia region of Germany.
-Later, in 1963, I began to go to the Houston symphony with the Zein Eldins’, family friends from Galveston.
+Later, in 1963, I began to go to the Houston symphony with the Zein Eldins, family friends from Galveston.
 We had season tickets, and we attended the Symphony at the Houston Music Hall.
 It was not until 1966 that we saw the Symphony perform in Jones Hall.

 Kalsi: Growing up in India, we did not listen to western classical music.
 We listened more to Western Pop and, of course, Indian music.
 I didn’t get to know classical music until I learned that the International Student Organization (ISO) had a complimentary tickets program with the Houston Symphony.
 Whenever the tickets were offered, I would go to the box office to see if there were any tickets left.
 It was on a first come, first serve basis.
 Ise and I would sometimes go together for a date.